anywhichway/watchlight/README.md

 * <a href="#observers">Observers</a> via functions wrapping reactive objects, e.g. `observer(() => console.log(myObject.name))`
   will log the `name` every time it changes.
+* A range of `Observable` capability similar to `RxJs`.
 * <a href="#inference-rules">Inference rules</a> similar to  <a href="https://www.drools.org/">Drools</a> or
   <a href="https://www.npmjs.com/package/rools">Rools</a> and modeled after the `Promise` paradigm.
 * <a href="#spreadsheet">Spreadsheets</a> ... no reactive library would be complete without them.

-The spreadsheet is provided as a separate file, `./sheet.js` and is not included in the 4.5K size stated above.
-Sheet is currently 5.5K minified and 2K gzipped.
+The spreadsheet and rules are provided as separate files, `rule.js` and `./sheet.js` which are not included in the 4.5K size stated above.
+They are XXX and YYY respectively.

 `Watchlight` does not use any intermediate languages or transpilation; hence, you can debug all of your code as written using a standard JavaScript debugger.